Spock's World: Continuity

 The book, which says that Surak was killed by terrorists, is contradicted by later televised Star Trek.
 Star Trek: Enterprise establishes that Surak instead had been killed by radiation poisoning.
 The book also alludes to the prior novel Strangers from the Sky in describing first contact between Humans and Vulcans, both of which were superseded by the film Star Trek: First Contact.

 Reception

-The novel spent eight weeks on the New York Times Best Seller List in 1988.
+The novel spent eight weeks on the New York Times Best Seller list in 1988.

 Ann-Marie Cahill of BookRiot.com recommend the book as "a lovely display of the importance of cultural identity and heritage with the evolution of any society; a key concept of the Star Trek Universe."

 The novel is a favorite of the 2009 film's co-writer Roberto Orci.
+In a 2011 interview, Diane Duane stated that the pages of the book were passed out by Kurtzman and Orci to the cast.